At a Glance

 ✨Tip Number 3

 Familiarise yourself with the latest trends and technologies in manufacturing engineering.
-Being knowledgeable about advancements in safety, efficiency, and cost-effectiveness will help you stand out during interviews and discussions with hiring managers.
+Being knowledgeable about advancements in safety, efficiency, and cost-effectiveness will make you a more attractive candidate and show that you're proactive in your professional development.

 ✨Tip Number 4